gardehal/python-playlist/README.md

 - option to download and watch (requires implement file/folder)
 - minor print issues and wording/use of IDs
 - tests for core functions like fetch and play?
-- add auto adding .env
 - sometimes add source fails due to webrequests I assume
 - check on last 2,3,4? fetched streams in case of deletions? more common than expected
 - update for grdUtil/service/exception
-- error plying with options like shuffle?
+- error playing with options like shuffle?